aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 === "Dataclasses"

-     You can use `DataclassSerializer` to automatically serialize what's retrieved from the persistent storage based on the return type annotated.
+     Use `DataclassSerializer` to automatically serialize what's retrieved from the persistent storage based on the return type annotated.

     === "Inferring via the return type"